miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 - LTV-JWS is designed to maintain compatibility with existing JWS processing and implementations whenever possible.

 BASE64 encoding is used for DER-encoded ASN.1 objects for compatibility with existing PKIX and RFC 7515 x5c processing models.

+LTV-JWS uses both BASE64URL encoding and BASE64 encoding depending on the type of data being represented.

+Values participating in JWS signing input construction, hash input construction, external reference hash processing, and hash-based identifiers use BASE64URL encoding consistent with RFC 7515 JWS processing and JOSE thumbprint conventions.

+DER-encoded PKIX and CMS related binary objects, including certificates, CRLs, OCSP responses, and RFC 3161 TimeStampTokens, use BASE64 encoding consistent with the "x5c" header parameter defined in RFC 7515.

 # Data Model